 What to bring

 You will need to bring the following items.
-Please remember that you will have to bring these on painting excursions and possibly also pay extra if you exceed your luggage allowance.
+Please remember that you will have to carry these on painting excursions and possibly also pay extra if you exceed your luggage allowance.

-- Appropriate clothing, sturdy footwear (eg walking boots) and a wide-brimmed hat / plastic eye shade
+- Appropriate clothing, sturdy footwear (eg walking boots) and a wide-brimmed hat or plastic eye shade

 - Rucksack or small case on wheels to transport art materials to and from painting locations – remember that you will have to carry your equipment, spare clothing, lunch, drinking water, sunscreen etc from the coach to the place where you are to paint or sketch.
 We strongly advise against bringing shopping bags or bags with long shoulder straps, which can swing and dangle, causing imbalance and possible trips and falls

 - A lightweight folding chair/stool if you have one, alternatively a cushion, garden kneeler or plastic seat pad